fbpx

 Size

 A mouse is much smaller than a rat.
 Mice are about three to four inches long, with tails that could be up to an inch or two longer.
 This allows them to fit through smaller holes and cracks when escaping a predator.
 It’s easy for them to cohabit with humans without easily being noticed.
-On the other hand, rats are usually between thirteen to eighteen inches long, with tails four or five inches longer than that.
-They prefer to live outside and will only venture into homes in search of an easy meal.

 Mice have small teeth that never stop growing.
 Although rats have larger teeth, they can continue growing as well.
 Both of these rodents must gnaw and chew enough to wear down their incisors in order to maintain good health.

-Habitat differences
+Habitat Differences

-Diet differences
+Diet Differences

 Because rats have larger bodies, they must consume more food to sustain themselves.
-They prefer high protein foods such as meat, cheese and even pet food!
+They prefer high-protein foods such as meat, cheese, and even pet food!
 That is why you see them scurrying around garbage cans or sewers in search of food!
 Mice have smaller bodies and require much less food to survive.
 They prefer a healthier diet that consists of fruits, vegetables and grains.

-Behavioral differences
+Behavioral Differences

 Rats are the bigger of the two rodents, and they cause damage to homes by gnawing on electric wires.
 This can cause a fire hazard and an electrical shortage, leading to thousands of dollars in damages!
-Mice tend to chew through siding, insulation, or wood around a home looking for food.
-Their chewing leaves small holes all over the outside of a home, letting in other pests such as bees and wasps.
+Mice tend to chew through siding, insulation, or wood around a home, looking for food.
+Their chewing leaves small holes all over the outside of a home, letting in other pests, such as bees and wasps.

 Rodents are one of the most populous creatures on earth.
 While humans domesticate some as pets, others live in the wild.
 The more common rodents you know besides mice and rats include: